 When do I need to report to the testing room?

 For morning exams, students need to report to the testing room at 7:45 am.
 For afternoon exams students need to report to the testing room at 12:01 pm.
 Students must be on time for check in.
 Testing for morning exams will begin at 8 am and testing for afternoon exams will begin at 12:15 pm .
 Per College Board Regulations, students will not be admitted to the room once the exam has begun.
 Late arrivals who are not admitted to the room are considered ‘no shows’ and are not eligible for the partial refund or for make-up of the exam.

 How do I know when the exam is?
 How do I know how long the exam is?

-The AP® Exam calendar is posted on the Calendar on this website.
+The AP® Exam calendar is posted at the link below.
 Exams are either Morning (7:45 a.m. check-in) exams or Afternoon (Noon (12:00 p.m. check-in) exams.
 On average, exams last 4 hours.
 Students should notify coaches, parents, etc. accordingly since no early dismissal is possible from the exam.

 Do I need to excuse my absence from school during the exam?